-The IFA has funded a scholarship program since 1979; as we adjust to cope with the Covid-19 pandemic our scholarship programme is also adjusting.
+The IFA has funded a scholarship program since 1979; we continue to develop and co-ordinate different opportunities.

-The 2022 scholarship will provide an individual with free registration on the Cranfield University Airworthiness Fundamentals training course.
+The 2023 scholarship will provide an individual with free registration on the Cranfield University Airworthiness Fundamentals training course.
 This course can be taken online or in person.

-To apply, complete the online application, attach your current CV and a letter of recommendation from your employer or tutor and answer the following questions –
+To apply, complete the online application, attach your current CV and a letter of recommendation from your employer or tutor and answer the following question –

 Ready to apply?
 Start your application now.